Organise a youth HMD activity

 Holocaust Memorial Day (HMD) activities for young people take place in a range of different settings.
 Whether you’re a young person planning an event at your school, or a youth worker organising an activity with a local youth group, below you will find guidance and tips to support you.

-There are many ways to mark HMD, from screening a film, hosting a speaker to running a creative activity.
-We have resources available to support you to organise your own HMD event or activity, but you are also welcome to create your own.
-HMD events and activities should take place between early January and mid-February, preferably as close to the 27 January as possible.
+There are many ways to mark HMD – from hosting a film screening to running a creative activity.
+We have resources available to support you to organise your own HMD activity, but you are also welcome to create your own.
+HMD activities should take place between early January and mid-February, preferably as close to Holocaust Memorial Day, 27 January, as possible.

-Click below to find guidance and tips on how to set up your own HMD event.
+Click below to find guidance and tips on how to set up your own HMD activity.